bowmanjd/terminaltalk/slides/slides.md

 <!--

-The stereotype of the command-line is that it is inhospitable
+You might call it the terminal, the command-line, the shell...
+While there are subtle differences, we will use them mostly interchangeably today.
+I have to admit that the stereotype of the console-based tools are that they are confusing and inhospitable

 -->